fortify/FortifySyncFoDToSSC/README.md

   * Will by default store temporary downloaded scans in `/some/dir`

-Instead of setting the `fortify.home` system property as illustrated in some of the examples above, the utility also allows the Fortify home directory to be specified as the `FORTIFY_HOME` environment variable.
+Instead of setting the `fortify.home` system property as illustrated in some of the examples above, the utility also allows the Fortify home directory to be specified using the `FORTIFY_HOME` environment variable.

 The utility will output some log messages to the console; there is no further interaction with the utility at the moment.
 The utility will run the various synchronization tasks